-Drug Test Consulting Network brings you DOT Compliant and Drug-Free Workplace Supervisor and Employee training.
-Refresher and FAA Recurrent supervisor training is also available.
-Click Here for Online Supervisor Training Programs and live webinar supervisor training programs.
+National Drug Screening brings you DOT Compliant and Drug-Free Workplace Supervisor and Employee training.
+We offer Online Supervisor Training Programs and live webinar supervisor training programs.
 DOT regulations require supervisor training for supervisors making reasonable suspicion determinations for drug testing and alcohol testing.
 For the Non-DOT workplace, supervisor training is effective to help educate supervisors on making reasonable suspicion determinations.
 Safety is the issue and lessening of exposure to liability.

 Supervisory Training – Identification and Data Documentation of Behaviors

 In continuing with the Supervisor training articles.
 This will identify areas of behaviors that a trained supervisor should be aware of.
 It will also identify the primary areas where the documentation should be done to protect not on the supervisor but the company from an unwarranted lawsuit.